Deploying elm-pages to S3 Static Hosting, Part I

 project.

-Find the bucket you created in the list of buckets, and upload all of the files
+Find the bucket you created in the list of buckets, and upload all of the files from the

 dist/